 The Sheriff’s Office added that, “Two other transports occurred during this period… Contact tracing resulted in large scale testing and confirmed positive inmates at the RCCC and Main Jail.”

 While the timing of these additional transfers are unknown, it possibly led to the spread of the virus at the Main Jail, which reported 154 new positive cases just one week after RCCC’s outbreak.

 Currently, the Sheriff’s Office reports 192 cases at the Main Jail and 114 cases at RCCC.

-While dust has yet to settle on the outbreaks, the Vanguard investigated possible causes and the experiences of those at the center of it.
+While dust has yet to settle on the outbreaks, we investigated possible causes and the experiences of those at the center of it.

 According to Barbara*, a loved one of a resident at RCCC’s re-entry unit (similar to a rehabilitation program), the infection rate reported by the Sheriff’s Office is vastly understated.

 Barbara said that when he was initially placed in quarantine, the Sheriff’s Office was reporting no cases.